Glen Powell: 2018–present: Top Gun: Maverick and expansion

 In 2025, Powell starred as Russ Holiday in the comedy series Chad Powers, which he helped to create and produce.
 The show follows Holiday's attempt to stage a comeback in football by disguising himself with a fake identity.
-Stuart Heritage of The Guardian called Powell's role one of the "most magnetic and magical performances in memory", while Daniel Fienberg of The Hollywood Reporter was less laudatory, calling the role "inconsistently written".
-He then starred as the titular character in an adaptation of Stephen King's thriller novel The Running Man, directed by Edgar Wright in 2025.
-He will next star in the thriller How to Make A Killing.
+Stuart Heritage of The Guardian called Powell's role one of the "most magnetic and magical performances in memory", while Daniel Fienberg of The Hollywood Reporter didn't care for the show but thought positively of Powell: "A major piece of this hypothetical renegade ethos is seeing how far Glen Powell's abundant natural charm can be pushed in having him play two characters who are completely unlikable in different ways?
+Both Russ and Chad are inconsistently written, but Powell is fully committed to all of their inconsistencies.
+The thing he's most consistent with is his general athleticism."
+The first season was successful, and was renewed for a second season.
+He then starred as the titular character in the remake of Stephen King's thriller novel The Running Man, directed by Edgar Wright and released in November 2025.
+The film received mixed reviews and bombed at the box office.